apre-group/checkmate/README.md

 * `--strategies`: If a property is satisfied, provide a witness strategy.
 * If not all security properties should be analyzed, users can specify properties individually with some combination of `--weak_immunity`, `--weaker_immunity`, `--collusion_resilience`, and `--practicality`.
 * `--subtree` should be used if the input is intended as part of a larger tree.
-* `--supertree` should be used if the input is intended as the root of a game tree and contains subtrees.

 For instance, to run a security analysis on the Closing Game [1] with counterexample generation, but only considering weak immunity and collusion resilience, execute the following: